Terms and Conditions

 Once you've mastered the basics of NFL odds, crafting your own NFL betting strategy is the next step to successful wagering.

 You can handicap game-by-game, find a system like only betting underdogs on the road, or use our NFL betting tools to help you find an edge each week or each game.
-Some of our most useful tools include the NFL head-to-head database, weekly NFL betting trends, and updated NFL power rankings.
+Some of our most useful tools include the NFL head-to-head database and weekly NFL betting trends.
 Here are some other tools I use for my own NFL betting strategy: